- January 10, 2024

 Get ready to take on a key role in a law office, a corporate legal department, or the judicial system.
-Legal assistants have superior computer skills, excellent attention to detail and proofreading skills, effective time management, and an understanding of confidentiality.
+Legal assistants have superior computer skills, excellent attention to detail and proofreading skills, effective time management, prioritization, and an understanding of confidentiality.
 Strong verbal and written communication skills are essential in this position.
+The Legal Assistant Capstone course brings theory and practice together in a law office simulation.
 Expected keyboarding speed at the end of this program is 60 words per minute.

 - Credit in a Grade 10 math (excluding Math 10-4 and Math 16 levels)

 Successful completion of the General Educational Development test (GED) that consists of five tests with a minimum score in the following sections:

 - Language Arts: Reading and Writing: 520 minimum standard score

 - Satisfactory results on the Bow Valley College Admissions Test

 Note: A minimum keyboarding speed of 25 words per minute is strongly recommended.